aptos-foundation/AIPs/aips/aip-35.md

 ## Testing (optional)

-See PRs testing section.
+See the [PR's](https://github.com/aptos-labs/aptos-core/pull/8213/files) testing section.
 A failpoint injection was used to make sure the change is protected by a feature flag.